wix/stylable/site/docs/guides/stylable-component-best-practices.md

 }
 ```

-This helps with maintenance and development, since we don't test CSS as thoroughly as other code.
+This helps with maintenance and development since we don't test CSS as thoroughly as other code.

 ## Use consistent variables from a theme

-Import theme variables from the [project commons stylesheet](../guides/project-commons.md):
+Import theme variables from the [project commons stylesheet](../guides/project-commons.md).

 ```css
 :import {